tiger7789/Crash-Severity-Prediction/README.md

 # Crash-Severity-Prediction 🚗
 This is the crash severity prediction project (Need Working on the wording here!)

-After Adbule put the dataset 📊 and his code here, each of us can copy his code and working it in <b> markdown & code </b> on ourself <b> before the next meeting </b>.
+After Adbul put the dataset 📊 and his code here, each of us can copy his code and working it in <b> markdown & code </b> on ourself <b> before the next meeting </b>.
 <b> Test the data: </b>
 * Explortory data analysis on this Maryland dataset 🇺🇸.
 * Apply EDA on Canadian Datasets 🇨🇦